dylkot/cNMF/README.md

 It takes a count matrix (N cells X G genes) as input and produces a (K x G) matrix of gene expression programs (GEPs) and a (N x K) matrix specifying the usage of each program for each cell in the data.

 You can read more about the method in the publication [here](https://elifesciences.org/articles/43803).
 In addition, the analyses in that paper are available for exploration and re-execution on [Code Ocean](https://codeocean.com/2018/11/20/identifying-gene-expression-programs-of-cell-type-identity-and-cellular-activity-with-single-cell-rna-seq/code).
-You can read more about how to run the cNMF pipeline in this README and can it out with example data in the included [tutorial](analyze_example_data.ipynb).
+You can read more about how to run the cNMF pipeline in this README and can test it out with example data in the included [tutorial on simulated data](Tutorials/analyze_simulated_example_data.ipynb) and [PBMC tutorial dataset](Tutorials/analyze_pbmc_example_data.ipynb).

 # Updates from version 1.0
  - Now operates by default on sparse matrices.
 Use --densify option in prepare step if data is not dense